Amazon: marketplace guide

 If you are using a custom carrier that Amazon does not know, set the carrier mapping to 'Other' – without entering anything under the Carrier name field below it.
 ChannelEngine must export it as 'Other', with only the Shipping method set to your custom carrier.
 Any other combination results in either a rejection by Amazon or incorrect tracking information on Amazon's Seller Central.

-The one truly unique attribute for a product on Amazon is the ASIN.
-While in theory an EAN/GTIN should be unique (each product should only have one unique identifier), multiple products on Amazon have the same EAN – or the EAN is used for the wrong product.
+The one truly unique product identifier on Amazon is the ASIN.
+While in theory any other GTIN is also unique, multiple products on Amazon can have the same GTIN – or the GTIN is used for the wrong product.
 As a workaround, the ASIN can be used to identify the correct product.
 If you open a product on Amazon using a browser, you can see its ASIN in the address bar.

 What clothing sizes should I use on Amazon?